gazebosim/gz-sim/tutorials/debugging.md

 The Gazebo command line tools are based on Ruby.
 If you want to use GDB to debug a problem, which we highly encourage, then you'll need to run GDB against the Ruby executable.
-Once in the GDB shell, you can run the `ign gazebo` script to run an instance of Gazebo.
+Once in the GDB shell, you can run the `gz sim` script to run an instance of Gazebo.

 You'll likely want to debug the Gazebo server or GUI separately.
 Refer to the